-With over 500 undergraduates, French at Exeter is the largest constituent part of the Department of Modern Languages; more than 25 members of staff are involved in the delivery of language and culture modules.
-The University has invested in a series of new appointments in French over recent years.
-We are therefore an enthusiastic and energetic department whose internationally recognised research feeds directly into a diverse and stimulating teaching programme.
+With over 400 undergraduates French at Exeter is a vibrant, diverse and friendly community within the Department of Modern Languages and Cultures.
+More than 25 members of staff contribute to the delivery of language and culture modules.
+We are an energetic and committed discipline, and our internationally recognised research feeds directly into a wide range of exciting and stimulating modules.

 Postgraduate taught programmes

-In French we have a wide range of research specialists anf research interests, including many aspects of French literary and visual culture from the medieval to the contemporary, linguistics, and French thought.
+In French we have a wide range of research specialisms and research interests, including many aspects of French literary and visual culture from the medieval period to the contemporary world, Linguistics, French thought and Francophone cinema.

 - Specialists in linguistics carry out research in the sociolinguistics and linguistic variation of contemporary French.